ChandlerSwift/www/_projects/midi-floppy.md

 title: Using a 5.25" Floppy as a MIDI instrument
 date: 2018-03-17
 include_syntax_styles: true
+excerpt: In which Jeff and I get hopelessly distracted from our original goal and wind up making music from a 5.25" floppy drive.
 ---

 A friend and I recently uncovered a 1992-ish PC, boasting 4MB of RAM, a nearly